vespa-mrs/vespa.io/docs/installing/README.md

 sort: 1
 ---

-# Installation
+# Intallation

-This is the recommended way to install:
+There are two contexts where you will need to install Vespa:

+{% include list.liquid %}